Middleton bus station

-Middleton bus station is a bus station located in the town of Middleton in Greater Manchester.
-The bus station is found next to the Middleton Shopping Centre on the site of the old bus station.
-The new bus station was opened on 31 July 2005 and is run by TfGM.
+Middleton bus station serves the town of Middleton, in Greater Manchester, England.
+It lies next to Middleton Shopping Centre.
+The new bus station was opened on 31 July 2005, on the site of its predecessor, and is operated by Transport for Greater Manchester (TfGM).

+Description

-There are thirteen stands in the bus station, A to N, with some of the stands operating a drive-in/reverse out system with the others operating a drive-through system.
-There are two entrances into the bus station, one from Park Road/Manchester New Road junction, and the other from Middleton Way from a dedicated bus lane.
-There is only one exit from the bus station, onto Middleton Way, with priority signals being used to allow buses to rejoin the main carriageway.
+There are 14 stands at the bus station; (Note: Arrivals and A to N, excluding I.) some operating a drive-in/reverse-out system and others operating a drive-through system.

+There are two entrances: one from Park Road/Manchester New Road junction, and the other from Middleton Way from a dedicated bus lane.
+The only exit is onto Middleton Way, with priority signals being used to allow buses to rejoin the main carriageway.
-Services

-There are a number of services that use Middleton bus station.
-The majority of services are run by First Greater Manchester and Stagecoach Manchester with the remaining services operated by Manchester Community Transport, M Travel and Stotts.
-Rosso also provide some school bus services that call at Middleton bus station, while Rosso also provides a seasonal service to Blackpool and Fleetwood.
+Routes

+The majority of services are operated by Stagecoach Manchester, along with Diamond Bus North West, First Greater Manchester and Go North West.
+These routes are operated under franchise by the Bee Network.

-There are frequent buses running to Manchester, Oldham, Rochdale and Bury and parts of the Middleton area including Alkrington, Boarshaw, Hollin, Langley, Moorclose, Moston and Rhodes.
-Buses also run from Middleton to Ashton-under-Lyne.
+There are frequent services around the locality, including to Alkrington, Boarshaw, Hollin, Langley, Moorclose, Moston and Rhodes; longer routes connect the town with Manchester, Oldham, Rochdale, Bury and Ashton-under-Lyne.